rjain2470/conductor/README.md

 ```

 # Limitations 🟥
-- The server connects to devmirror.lmfdb.xyz, which may only have partial coverage compared to the full LMFDB.
+- The server connects to devmirror.lmfdb.xyz, which may only have partial coverage of the full LMFDB.
 Moreover, since the LMFDB itself is not fully comprehensive, some data may be unavailable.
 - Queries are subject to API rate limits.
 Therefore, responses may slow under heavy load.
 -  Conductor is under active development, and thus you may encounter occasional errors or unexpected behaviour.
 If you do, please open a GitHub issue to report it.